First Aid-Lesson 3-ARC, CRP and DRSABCD

 Chain of survival

-The Chain of Survival is a sequence of critical, time-sensitive actions designed to maximize survival chances during a sudden cardiac arrest (SCA).
+The Chain of Survival is a sequence of critical, time-sensitive actions designed to maximise survival chances during a sudden cardiac arrest (SCA).
 The core steps include immediate recognition and activation of emergency services, early cardiopulmonary resuscitation (CPR), rapid defibrillation (AED), advanced life support, and post-arrest care.

 Primary survey